 "Section 25(9) of the Government of Wales Act 2006 provides that a two thirds majority of the Senedd may resolve to disapply the requirement that the Presiding Officer and Deputy Presiding Officer must not belong to the same political group, and must not both belong to a political group with an executive role.
-We believe this provision should be maintained for any new provisions which relate to the political balance of the offices of Presiding Officer and Deputy Presiding Officer."
+We believe this provision should be maintained for any new provisions which the term 'Seneddau' is used throughout this Explanatory Memorandum to refer to periods of than one Senedd term.